chrismeyers/website/api/README.md

     GRANT ALL ON DATABASE my_app_name TO my_app_name_user;
     ```
 2) Copy `config.src.yaml` to `config.yaml` and replace the values with the values from the previous step.
+3) Create `database.yaml` containing the values in the `database` section of `config.yaml`.
-3) Initialize the database tables by running `aqueduct db upgrade`.
+4) Initialize the database tables by running `aqueduct db upgrade`.
-4) Register a user using the `/auth/register` endpoint.
+5) Register a user using the `/auth/register` endpoint.
-5) Add an OAuth 2.0 client by running `aqueduct auth add-client --id ...`.
+6) Add an OAuth 2.0 client by running `aqueduct auth add-client --id ...`.
-6) Import the initial data by running `dart bin/bootstrap.dart`.
+7) Import the initial data by running `dart bin/bootstrap.dart`.
-7) Copy `../bin/systemd/chrismeyers-info-api.service` to `/etc/systemd/system` and run `sudo systemctl daemon-reload`, `sudo systemctl enable chrismeyers-info-api.service`, and `sudo systemctl start chrismeyers-info-api.service`.
+8) Copy `../bin/systemd/chrismeyers-info-api.service` to `/etc/systemd/system` and run `sudo systemctl daemon-reload`, `sudo systemctl enable chrismeyers-info-api.service`, and `sudo systemctl start chrismeyers-info-api.service`.